 - Grind coffee to a medium grind size as per the capacity of your brewer

 - Fill the lower chamber with hot water (pre-boiled water speeds up the brewing time)

 - Put the upper chamber in place and then situate the coffee maker over the burner

 - Turn on the burner and watch as the water begins to boil and rise up into the upper chamber

-- Once the water has moved to the upper chamber, lower the heat slightly, then add the ground coffee and stir gently to ensure it is all submerged
+- Once the water has moved to the upper chamber, lower the heat slightly, then add the coffee grounds and stir gently to ensure it is all submerged

-- Allow the grounds to steep for a minute
+- Allow the coffee grounds to steep for a minute

 - Remove the coffee maker from the heat source and give it 10 brisk stirs to create a vortex